Huck Milner: Career

-Milners first TV appearance was a minor role in Saturday Night Live.
-Milners first appearance in a film came in the pixar sequel The Incredibles.
+Milner's first TV appearance was a minor role in Saturday Night Live while his first appearance in a film came in 2018's Incredibles 2, the sequel to 2004's The Incredibles.
 He plays Dash, taking the role from Spencer Fox who at the time was in his 20s and too old to return Milner also voiced Dash in the video games Lego The Incredibles.
 Milner is expected to reprise his role in the upcoming film Incredibles 3.